Graphs whose vertices of degree at least 2 lie in a triangle: NP-Completeness results

-CUBIC PLANAR MONOTONE 1in3SAT \\ INPUT: A monotone formula $F$ in CNF, each clause is a disjunction of exactly three different literals and the associated graph $G(F)$ is planar cubic\\ QUESTION: Is there a valid assignment for $F$? \\
+CUBIC PLANAR POSITIVE 1in3SAT \\ INPUT: A positive formula $F$ in CNF, each clause is a disjunction of exactly three different literals and the associated graph $G(F)$ is cubic planar\\ QUESTION: Is there a valid assignment for $F$? \\

+The NP-Completeness proof of this more restricted variant can be found in \cite{Mo-Ro} where a polynomial reduction is presented to transform an input instance $F$ of PLANAR POSITIVE 1in3SAT to an instance $F'$ of CUBIC PLANAR POSITIVE 1in3SAT.
+It is important to see that if $G(F)$ is connected then $G(F')$ is also connected. \\